 40% of consumers form an opinion by reading just 1-3 reviews (vs. 29% in 2014)

 The star rating is the #1 factor used by consumers to judge a business

 So what is your business doing to make sure that you not missing out on the ability to have others rave about your business?

 You should actively have spots on your website, in your newsletters and offline communications, and also within your office that are actively soliciting reviews, and making it easy for your customers to find out where to go to leave their 2 cents.

 Finally, it is always a great idea to put some type of reward or incentive program in place to promote enthusiasm and evangelism for your business.
-It is always a good idea to have a motivated customer-base, and by sweetening the pot and giving them a reason to engage more with your business, this can provide a nice bump in your revenue.
+It is always a good idea to have a motivated customer base, and sweetening the pot and giving them a reason to engage more with your business, can provide a nice bump in your revenue.

 You may want to try things like:

 • Freebies or discounts for making a set number or dollar amount of purchases